-Sunglasses and other types of ornamental eyewear are almost universally-loved products which do well in a kiosk or cart.
+Sunglasses and other types of ornamental eyewear are almost universally-loved products that do well in a kiosk or cart.
 These items appeal to both low- and high-income shoppers and do well in mainstream as well as upscale retail centers.

 Cell phones, phone accessories, and other types of electronics are right at home displayed in a high-traffic area.
 In malls, inventory should be narrowed to the low end of the price range.
 Since many kiosk and cart purchases are impulse buys, having your customer think twice about the price is something you want to avoid.